Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 Gah!

-However, some of the Career Accelerators do have specific recommended classes around getting hired based on that role. i.e. they cover JavaScript questions in Web Dev etc.
+However, some of the Career Accelerators do have specific recommended classes around getting hired based on that role (i.e. they cover JavaScript questions in the Web Dev Career Accelerator).

 This is where Udemy shines because almost all courses are constantly on some kind of deal, so you can absolutely grab a bargain.

-Course prices will vary depending on what offers are live, but you’ve looking at anywhere from $10 to $300 for some courses for lifetime access.
+Course prices will vary depending on what offers are live and based on your location (maybe try a VPN to see if you can get lower prices from elsewhere... try an IP in India 😉), but you’re typically looking at anywhere from $10 to $100 for some courses for lifetime access.

-They also have a membership pricing option at $12 a month where you get access to a wide range of courses (not all of them for some reason).
+They also have a membership pricing option at $12 a month, where you get access to a wide range of courses (but not all of them, because some instructors have opted out of being included).

 I know I keep going on about the importance of these, but you will struggle to work through the content without a support network.

-Everything is fine at finest, but what happens is:
+Everything is fine at first, but what happens is:

 You end up bouncing around between topics (sometimes for years), learning unrelated things and not what you need to know to actually get hired.